skypjack/entt/docs/links.md

   * [shiva](https://github.com/Milerius/shiva): modern C++ engine with
     modularity.

+* Emulators:
+  * [NovusCore](https://github.com/novuscore/NovusCore): A modern take on World of Warcraft emulation.

 * Articles
   * Some posts on my personal [blog](https://skypjack.github.io/) are obviously also about `EnTT`, for those who want to know **more** on this project.